Last Updated on October 21, 2023

 Now back to my bar room discussion which involved a few British expats and a few Americans.
 The discussion was – how to watch the BBC from the US without having to use some overpriced cable package.
 Several of the people in the circle had achieved this, however the method they used was quite unusual and surprisingly they were all doing the same.

-So what was my problem?
+So, what was my problem?
 Well mainly the fact that all these people had their very own, private dedicated proxy server just to watch the BBC on.
 It’s overkill, it’s not needed and even worse it’s much more expensive than it needs to be.
 The reality was that as per usual someone had found a web site explaining that in order to watch the BBC you had to have an individual, dedicated IP address in order to watch.
 This is completely untrue – you can certainly share BBC iPlayer proxies within reason.

 No Reason to Spend Money on a Dedicated IP for BBC iPlayer

-You Definitely Don’t Need a Dedicated IP for BBC iPlayer
+You Definitely Don’t Need a Dedicated IP address for BBC iPlayer

 This is actually good news for my friends because it meant they could cut their costs substantially in watching the wonderful BBC.
 All you need is a VPN/proxy service which has an endpoint server based in the UK.
-You will occasionally see reports of the bbc iplayer VPN not working however it isn’t through blocking anyone who isn’t on their own reserved IP address.
+You will occasionally see reports of the BBC iPlayer VPN not working however it isn’t through blocking anyone who isn’t on their own reserved IP address.
 That means that loads of inexpensive security services would work perfectly as they keep the costs down by sharing IP addresses between users – although the data is still protected by encryption.
-Sure there are lots of concurrent connections from the same addresses, but that’s perfectly normal behaviour anyway.
-It should be noted though that it’s still wise not too over do it.
-If you have tens of thousands of concurrent connections all streaming from the same IP address then that might raise a few red flags in the BBC server rooms.
+Sure, there are lots of concurrent connections from the same addresses, but that’s perfectly normal behaviour anyway.
+It should be noted though that it’s still wise not to overdo it.
+If you have tens of thousands of concurrent connections all streaming from the same IP address, then that might raise a few red flags in the BBC server rooms.

 Both your support by clicking the links below or any of your questions are both very welcome.